lehmannic/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is being used inside the return function within the personalDice function.
+You can tell because the const newRoll is inside of a child and only exists there.
+This is the reason that we need to return that string with ${newRoll} in it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name passed in is always the same ('Dan').
+What can change is the value of newRoll.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of 'newRoll' is the return function within the personalDice function;

 ### Task 3 - Stretch Goals